FingerRec/DSM-decoupling-scene-motion/readme.md

 # DSM

-The source code for our paper "Enhancing Unsupervised Video Representation Learning by Decoupling the Scene and the Motion"
+The source code for paper [Enhancing Unsupervised Video Representation Learning by Decoupling the Scene and the Motion](https://arxiv.org/pdf/2009.05757.pdf)

 __Datasets list and some visualizations/provided weights are preparing now.__